Vietnam.vn - Nền tảng quảng bá Việt Nam

 Little time for experimentation

-According to Mr. Bui Van Khiet, Deputy Director of Nam Dinh Department of Education and Training, organizing experimental teaching is difficult when the time for teachers and students to access textbooks and reference materials (teacher's books, exercise books) is limited.
+According to Mr. Bui Van Khiet, Deputy Director of the Nam Dinh Department of Education and Training, organizing experimental teaching is difficult when the time for teachers and students to access textbooks and reference materials (teacher's books, exercise books) is limited.

 Meanwhile, teachers do not have access to the entire process and content of the book because they only teach one experimental period or a few random periods in the textbook of a class or grade level.
 Besides, teaching aids are lacking.

-Similarly, Mr. Khiet also said that there are also problems with reading comments on textbooks.
+Similarly, Mr. Khiet also said that there are also problems in reading comments on textbooks.
 The regulation requires teachers to read within 10-15 days, but the provision of textbook samples is not timely.
 Teachers have to both teach and read comments, so they cannot concentrate and be effective.

 “A primary school teacher has to give comments on books for six subjects.
-Each subject has 3-5 sets of books, which makes the workload large but the time is limited.
+Each subject has 3-5 sets of books, which makes the workload large but the time is short.
 Subjects with practical and experimental content are not provided with videos accompanying the experiments, even though the books require watching videos, so it is difficult to give specific comments,” said a representative of the Nam Dinh Department of Education and Training.

-In the assessment of the new textbooks, the Ministry of Education and Training also admitted that besides advantages, socialized textbooks also face disadvantages in terms of content such as errors, some books use materials and images with opposing viewpoints...
+In the assessment of the new textbooks, the Ministry of Education and Training also admitted that besides advantages, socialized textbooks also face disadvantages in content such as errors, some books use materials and images with opposing viewpoints...

 'Mổ xẻ' SGK xã hội hóa - Ảnh 2.